lucidrains/HS-TasNet/README.md

 Implementation of [HS-TasNet](https://arxiv.org/abs/2402.17701), "Real-time Low-latency Music Source Separation using Hybrid Spectrogram-TasNet", proposed by the research team at L-Acoustics

+## Sponsors

+This open sourced work is sponsored by [Sweet Spot](https://github.com/sweetspotsoundsystem)

 ## Citations

 ```bibtex